Untitled

 Provenance

-The chairs purchased in 1715; listed in the inventory of 1770 in the 'Two Pair Stairs Room' (now the Tapestry Room), where they remained in 1921 when the room was photographed by Country Life.
-By descent, until the set sold in 1938; purchased by the National Trust in 1983 with the aid of an anonymous benefactor and a grant in aid from the Victoria & Albert Museum.
+The chairs purchased by Edward Dryden (d.
+1717), not listed in the inventory of 1717.
+In 1756, listed in the Withdrawing Room (now the Painted Parlour) as ‘1 needleworked firescreen with a check cover…6 needleworked chairs, 1 needleworked settee’, where they were still located in 1791 and 1819.
+In the Tapestry Room in 1921 when the room was photographed by Country Life.
+By descent, until sold in 1938; purchased by the National Trust in 1983 with the aid of an anonymous benefactor and a grant in aid from the Victoria & Albert Museum.

 Makers and roles